 Additionally the component allows for the variant attributes: size, color, age group, gender, pattern and material.
 If your Virtuemart products include child products then the component can display these as product variants.
 If you are going to do this it is important to read Google's feed specification carefully.

 Because Virtuemart does not directly support some of these attributes it is necessary to use a bit of ingenuity to use them.
 Where the attribute will normally have a constant value for most or all your products the easiest way is to to define a default value in the component parameters.
-Where the attribute varies for your products then the recommended method of including the information is through the use of Virtuemart custom fields.
-There is also a simple method of embedding condition, mpn and gtin data, simply by including it in the product description (this is described below), however recommend using the custom field approach, it is more flexible, for example you can choose to hide it from customers by making it a hidden field.
+Where the attribute varies for your products then you have a choice of methods for doing this:-

 Understanding the Component Options